Expat Exchange

 When we asked people what advice they would give someone preparing to move to Praia da Pipa, they said:

 "Praia da Pipa is a beautiful beach town in the Brazilian state of Rio Grande do Norte.
 It is a popular tourist destination and a great place to live.
 Before moving, you should know that the climate is tropical with average temperatures ranging from 25-30oC, and the area is prone to occasional droughts and floods.
 The official language is Portuguese and the local currency is the Brazilian Real (BRL).
 You should also know that Praia da Pipa is a warm and friendly community and very popular among surfers and kite surfers.
 Public transportation is available, but it is recommended to rent a car to get around.
 Safety is generally good but common sense should still be practiced.
-Lastly, there are plenty of activities, festivals and events in the area to explore and enjoy, from music festivals and street parties to turtle nesting sites and natural parks," remarked one expat in Praia da Pipa, Brazil.
+Lastly, there are plenty of activities, festivals and events in the area to explore and enjoy, from music festivals and street parties to turtle nesting sites and natural parks," explained one expat living in Praia da Pipa, Brazil.

 How do I find a place to live in Praia da Pipa?